Child Custody & Support

 Easterling Family Law can help you determine how to best support your child financially.

-The amount of child support is a calculation that was formulated to ensure that children were receiving support from both of their parents.
-Child support breaks down into a simple formula that will be determined by statute.
+The amount of child support is a calculation that was formulated to ensure that children were receive support from both of their parents.
 Establishing child support is an important part of the divorce or separation proceedings, and understanding your responsibilities and rights as a parent can help you to make smart choices for yourself and your children.